Creating and paying for a robust consultant care program can be expensive, but not having one can cost a company millions.

 According to research completed by LinkedIn, “the cost of a bad reputation for a company with 10,000 employees could be as much as $7.6 million in additional wages.”

-When it comes to staffing firms, your reputation is built on how your candidates and consultants respond to your brand and talk about your company inside and outside of the workplace.
-In other words, your brand is your consultant experience.
-That’s why a good consultant experience matters so much.
+When it comes to staffing firms, your company reputation is built on how your candidates and consultants respond to your brand and talk about your company inside and outside of the workplace.
+In other words, your employer brand is your consultant experience.
+That’s why a good consultant experience matters so much to improve your reputation costs.

 The automations and workflows we’ve designed at Sense can make vast improvements on even the smallest firm’s consultant experience.
 We’ve found that staffing firms who implement Sense are able to actually reduce the man-hours spent on consultant engagement, improve their consultant NPS scores, intervene in problems quicker, and reduce staffing costs compared with previous consultant care programs implemented at their firm.